 Inflation: FG to convene food security meeting

-As food inflation continues an upward trajectory, the federal has hinted at its plan to quickly convene a meeting of the National Food Security Council to explore ways to check the trend.
+As food inflation continues an upward trajectory, the federal has hinted of its plan to quickly convene a meeting of the National Food Security Council to explore ways to check the trend.

 The Minister of Finance, Budget and National Planning, Mrs Zainab Ahmed, disclosed this after Wednesday’s meeting of the Federal Executive Council (FEC) presided over by Vice President Yemi Osinbajo at the Presidential Villa, Abuja.